Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Signs and symptoms may start to get better in about 4 weeks.
 You may still be infected even after treatment.
 This means you can pass the infection to others.
 Ask your healthcare provider about these and other ways to prevent spreading the bacteria until the infection is gone:

 - Ask about going back to work.
 Your healthcare provider may need to verify that you are no longer infected before you can work.
 He or she may need to do this if you handle food or work in certain care facilities.

 - Do not cook or serve food to anyone.
 Your risk for spreading the bacteria will increase if someone eats food you handled.

 - Do not share towels or similar items.
 Use specific towels, sheets, and eating utensils or cups.
 Do not let anyone else use these items.
 Wash the items often.
 Use soap and hot water.
 If any item is soiled, soak it in disinfectant solution before you wash it.

 - Ask about the typhoid vaccine.
 You can get the vaccine before you travel to a country where typhoid is common.
 You may need the vaccine if you handle typhoid bacteria or have contact with an infected person.
 Your healthcare provider will tell you when to get the vaccine and which vaccine you need.
 Even after you receive the vaccine, you will need to be careful about foods and drinks while you travel.
 You can still get typhoid even after you receive the vaccine.

 - Choose foods carefully when you travel.
 Do not eat food from street vendors.
 Refrigerate food, and only have pasteurized milk or dairy products.
 Do not eat raw fruits or vegetables.
-Peel fruits and vegetables.
-Do not eat the peelings.
+Only eat foods that are cooked and served hot.
+Avoid buffets.
 Always cook all food thoroughly, and eat food that is steaming hot.